 If Earth is a sphere, how is it possible for flat-Earthers to show us “images of flat Earth” taken from high-altitude balloons?
 These are the modus operandi of unscrupulous flat-Earthers to obtain such images in an attempt to deceive us.

 - Obtain footage from a high-altitude balloon that was recorded using a fisheye lens.
 There will be scenes showing a convex horizon, a flat horizon, and a concave horizon.

-- Cherry-pick a scene showing the appearance of a flat horizon, and pretend there is no scene showing a convex or concave horizon.
+- Cherry-pick a scene where the horizon looks flat.
+Ignore the rest, and pretend there is no scene showing a convex or concave horizon.

-- Insert emotionally loaded remarks, make baseless accusations toward others, like NASA; when in fact it is themselves who are deceiving.
+- Add emotionally loaded remarks.
+Make baseless accusations toward others, like NASA, when in fact, they are doing the lying.

-Even if someone pointed out the original video to them, they will be too ashamed and will not admit their mistakes easily.
+Even if someone pointed out the original video to them, it could backfire.
+The victims will be too ashamed and will not admit their mistakes readily.
 They will invent “explanations” on the spot to justify their part in circulating the false information; or switch to a different topic, pretending they never saw the original video.

 The original video used in the illustration